Zeeshan138063/prometheus-grafana-python-monitor/monitoring-best-practices.md

 ### Dashboard Organization
 1. **Template Variables**
    - Use for reusable dashboards
-   - Example: Environment, instance selection
+   - Example:  Select environment, instance, or region.

 2. **Panel Arrangement**
-   - Most important metrics at top
+   - Place the most critical metrics at the top.
-   - Related metrics grouped together
+   - Group related metrics together for clarity.
-   - Consistent time ranges
+   - Standardize time ranges for consistency.

 3. **Alerting**
-   - Set meaningful thresholds
+   - Define meaningful thresholds and avoid alert fatigue.
-   - Include clear alert messages
+   - Write clear and actionable alert messages.
+   - Use a staging environment to test alerts before deployment.
    - Define appropriate evaluation intervals

 ### Visualization
 1. **Graph Types**
    - Use appropriate visualization for each metric
-   - Counter rates: Area graphs
+   - Counter rates: Area or line graphs
-   - Gauges: Gauge/stat panels
+   - Gauges: Gauge or stat panels
-   - Comparisons: Bar charts
+   - Comparisons: : Use bar or pie charts appropriately

 2. **Colors**
    - Use consistent color scheme
    - Red for errors/issues
    - Green for success/healthy states
+   - Yellow: Warning/intermediate states

+3. **Annotations**
+- Use annotations to mark important events like deployments or incidents.

 ## Python Integration Best Practices